nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_rest_device_message/README.rst

    :depth: 2

 The REST Device Message sample demonstrates how to use the `nRF Cloud REST API`_ to send `Device Messages <nRF Cloud Device Messages_>`_ using the ``SendDeviceMessage`` REST endpoint.
-Every button press will send a message to nRF Cloud.
+Every button press sends a message to nRF Cloud.

-It also demonstrates use of the :ref:`lib_nrf_cloud_alert` alert library and the :ref:`lib_nrf_cloud_log` library.
+It also demonstrates use of the :ref:`lib_nrf_cloud_alert` and the :ref:`lib_nrf_cloud_log` libraries.
-The sample sents an alert when the device first comes online.
+The sample sends an alert when the device first comes online.
-The sample sends a log message indicating what the sample version is, as well as when the button is pressed.
+It also sends a log message indicating the sample version, as well as when the button is pressed.

 Requirements
 ************